We’ve been delivering safe, affordable, reliable electricity for well over a century.

 Our employees are known for their volunteerism, from cleaning beaches to feeding the homeless.

-Edison Energy is not the same company as Southern California Edison, the utility, and it is not regulated by the California Public Utilities Commission.
+Edison Energy and its subsidiaries are not the same company as Southern California Edison, the utility, and they are not regulated by the California Public Utilities Commission.